MarcJAndersen/poc-analysis-results-metadata/README.md

 ### Java runtime (for Apache Jena)

-Note SAS provides a private java runtime, which may be used.
+Note SAS provides a private java runtime, which may be used - though not recommended.
+The path belows shows one possible location for a default SAS 9.4 installation on windows 10.

 For windows use:

     path C:\Program Files\SASHome\SASPrivateJavaRuntimeEnvironment\9.4\jre\bin;C:\Program Files\SASHome\SASPrivateJavaRuntimeEnvironment\9.4\bin